 This bit is set by hardware when the MASKO and INRO bits are both 1, providing a level based interrupt to the controller.
-It is cleared by writing
+It is cleared by writing a 1, and also clears the INRO bit.

 Register 5: ADC Overflow Status (ADCOSTAT), offset 0x010